Addons

 -

-Only the app can access the docker API.
-Containers created by the app cannot use the docker API.
+Only the app can access the Docker API.
+Containers created by the app cannot use the Docker API.

 -

-Any created containers is automatically moved to the
+Created containers are automatically moved to the

-Any bind mounts have to be under
+Bind mounts must be under

-. -
+/app/data. -

 -